steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 }
 ```

-`relation_desc` is a null pointer to teh relation (table) cache entry, hence we need to confirm if it's not null, sfter which we go ahead to derefernce `relation_desc` and then from `relation_descp` we obtain the tuple descriptor (describing each table rows) `relation_descp.rd_att`.
+`relation_desc` is a null pointer to the relation (table) cache entry, hence we need to confirm if it's not null, after which we go ahead to dereference `relation_desc`, and then from `relation_descp` we obtain the tuple descriptor (describing each table rows) `relation_descp.rd_att`.
 The function `from_pg_unchecked` wraps the tuple descriptor [TupleDesc](https://github.com/postgres/postgres/blob/da11a14e0c79af98869ce8929fa9bdfe7cc690cb/src/include/access/tupdesc.h#L49-L50) into [PgTupleDesc](https://github.com/pgcentralfoundation/pgrx/blob/fe9ab69921e04b32a3d1619dff662e0f38549a06/pgrx/src/tupdesc.rs#L17-L18) so has to monitor it reference count and drop it whenever the reference count is 0.

-For our implementation we need to access a specific column to obtain the value to populate a defined redis key, to do that we need to loop through each tuples (rows) and get that specific column, hence we achieve this via `tuple_desc.natts`, where `natts` is the number of attribute in that tuple.
+For our implementation we need to access a specific column to obtain the value to populate a defined redis key, to do that we need to loop through each tuples (rows) and get that specific column, hence we achieve this via `tuple_desc.natts`, where `natts` is the number of attributes in that tuple.

-Looping through `natts`, first we check if the attribute we about to access is valid and not null, if valid, we obtain the list of attribute from the tuple descriptor `tuple_desc` and then using the current natt index we obtain the name of the attribute using `let attr = desc_attr.name();`
+Looping through `natts`, first we check if the attribute we are about to access is valid and not null, if valid, we obtain the list of attributes from the tuple descriptor `tuple_desc`, and then using the current natt index we obtain the name of the attribute using `let attr = desc_attr.name();`

-`tuple_new_slot.tts_values` contains per attribute values, using the natt index, we will fetch the attribute value, The `atts_values.add(i)` returns a Datum, recall that in Planner hook we made mention of how to fetch the actuall value of a Datum.
+`tuple_new_slot.tts_values` contains per attribute values, using the natt index, we will fetch the attribute value, The `atts_values.add(i)` returns a Datum, recall that in the Planner hook we made mention of how to fetch the actual value of a Datum.
 And once the Dtaum is transformed we convert the result to a proper rust string.

 Lastly, we check if the column name we fetched is equal to our expected column and we then the column name and its value in `self.update_receiver`

 ## Background Process and Shared Memory

-We need a way to communicate to our redis server, initialize redis server and send out the data we've gather so far to redis.
+We need a way to communicate with our redis server, initialize the redis server, and send out the data we've gathered so far to redis.

 ![](https://www.interdb.jp/pg/pgsql02/fig-2-01.png)

 source. [interdb](https://www.interdb.jp/pg/pgsql02/01.html)

 The image above shows the postgres process architecture.
-The process architectue shows that communication between process is done via `shared memory` .
-The hook we've created so far are in the backend process, including the data we've gathered are all available inside the backend process, to make background writer have access to it, we need to save them in a shared memory.
-Also why background writer, can't we just call redis server inside the background process, yes thats possible, but we won't want to spend more time executing a transaction and interfering with other transaction execution time.
+The process architecture shows that communication between processes is done via `shared memory`.
+The hooks we've created so far are in the backend process, including the data we've gathered are all available inside the backend process, to make the background writer have access to it, we need to save them in a shared memory.
+Also, why background writer, can't we just call the redis server inside the background process, yes that's possible, but we won't want to spend more time executing a transaction and interfering with other transaction execution time.

-To store the variables in shared memory we will follow the following step:
+To store the variables in shared memory we will follow the following steps:

 1. Create a struct type of how to save this data
 2. Impl shared memory trait for the struct type